10 Ways You’re Arranging Your Furniture All Wrong

 You ignore practicality

 If you enjoy putting your feet up or eating while watching television, make sure you place your furniture in a way that allows you to do so.
 If you host game-watching parties, make sure people have a spot to put their drinks and plates.
-If you decorated your home according to your zodiac sign, this is how it would look.

 Windows are blocked